noorfann/Rflect/RULES.md

 - Models must use `@Model` macro for SwiftData compatibility
 - ViewModels must be marked with `@MainActor`
 - Views must use `@EnvironmentObject` for shared view model access
+- Import statements can be omitted in VSCode as the app runs in Xcode

 ### Data Model Requirements
 - Models must have unique identifiers using `@Attribute(.unique)`